The rise of AI in contracting: the revolution is now

 Catherine King

-Catherine is an accomplished marketing expert with over a decade of experience in successfully launching products and establishing partnerships across diverse industries, including research, skills, construction, agriculture, and FMCG.
+Catherine is an accomplished Chartered Marketer with over a decade of experience in successfully launching products and establishing partnerships across diverse industries, including research, skills, construction, agriculture, and FMCG.
 As the Product Marketing Manager at WorldCC, Catherine leads strategic plans for major product launches and has a keen interest in understanding stakeholder needs to create mutually beneficial solutions.
-With exceptional skills in contract negotiation, budget management, and relationship building, Catherine brings a unique and valuable perspective to effective Supplier Relationship Management.
+With exceptional skills in contract negotiation, budget management, and relationship building, Catherine brings a unique and valuable perspective to effective commercial, contract and supplier relationship management.